rmat112/Pewlett-Hackard-Analysis/README.md

 ## Summary

+* A query is written and executed to create a 'Retirement Titles' table.
+The Retirement Titles table is exported as a csv file.
+* A query is written and executed to create a 'Unique Titles' table that contains the employee number, first and last name, and most recent title.
+The Unique Titles table is exported as a csv file.
+* A query is written and executed to create a 'Retiring Titles' table that contains the number of titles filled by employees who are retiring.
+The Retiring Titles table is exported as a csv file.
+* A query is written and executed to create a Mentorship Eligibility table for current employees who were born in 1965.
+The Mentorship Eligibility table is exported as a csv file.

+#### Questions addressed
 1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?<br/>
 Adding the count of titles that will be retiring from the 'retiring_titles' table we find that 90,398 roles will need to be filled.

 ![sum_retiring_titles](https://github.com/rmat112/Pewlett-Hackard-Analysis/blob/main/Resources/sum_retiring_titles.png)

 2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?<br/>
 No, there are only 1,549 employees who can mentor the next generation employees.
 This information was extracted from the mentorship table.

 ![no_of_mentors](https://github.com/rmat112/Pewlett-Hackard-Analysis/blob/main/Resources/no_of_mentors.png)

 #### Additional queries